Queen's University Belfast: Rankings and reputation

-The university also holds a University wide Athena SWAN Silver Award in recognition of work to support and transform gender equality in Higher Education and Research.
-They currently hold three Departmental Athena SWAN Gold Awards, one each for School of Psychology, School of Medicine, Dentistry and Biomedical Sciences, and School of Biological Sciences.
+The university also holds a university-wide Athena SWAN Gold Award in recognition of work to support and transform gender equality in Higher Education and Research, thereby becoming the first university on the island of Ireland and only the second in the UK to achieve such an award.

 Admissions

 Entrants to Queen's have, on average, 148 A/AS-level points and there are currently 6 applications per place, with about two-thirds of applicants coming from Northern Ireland and most apply for multiple courses.
 The Sunday Times has described the Queen's admissions policy as "among the most socially inclusive in Britain and Northern Ireland".
 99.5% of first degree entrants are from state schools, although this is mainly due to the lack of private schools in Northern Ireland.
 The university gives offers of admission to 86.1% of its applicants, the 3rd highest amongst the Russell Group.